leoyassuda/zipcode-api/README.md

 or

-run script file `copy-envs` in root folder:
+Alternatively, you can run the copy-envs script in the root folder:
  - `.bat` for windows
  - `.sh` for linux|unix